BEComTweaks/docs/gitbook/creating-a/new-pack.md

 * This defines the list of packs that conflict with the current pack.
 This is used to warn the user of enabling such a pack with another pack.
 This has no purpose in the backend.
 * Must be an array containing non-empty strings, but can be omitted.

+#### Obvious Conflict

+* This defines the list of packs that conflict with the current pack, but in an obvious way.
+This differs from `conflict` which is for normal conflicts that might be overlooked.
+  - 'Obvious' refers to packs of a single category targetting the same texture, like the Menu Panorama category.
+* Must be an array containing non-empty strings, but can be omitted

 #### Message